whitered932/crypto-pay/README.md

 #### confirmPayment

-Use this method to confirm paid invoice of your app.
+Use this method to confirm paid invoice for your app.
 On success, the return confirmed invoice.

 - invoice_id (number)
   Invoice ID you want to confirm.